 When he wasn't charming audiences with his singing and acting skills, the inimitable Frank Sinatra could often be found with his head buried in a crossword puzzle.
 In fact, such was his love of the trusty crossword that, when he was referenced in the New York Times crossword in the early 1980s, he wrote a thank you note to its editor, Eugene Maleska.
-Maleska replied, and the ensuing friendship lasted for many years.
+Maleska replied, and the ensuing friendship lasted for many years with many letters exchanged.

 Below: A lovely letter of thanks from Sinatra to Maleska in 1989, in which he reminisces about his introduction to crossword puzzles as a teenager.